MahmoudHassan77/ffmpeg-docs/README.md

 1. go to [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html)

-1. Get your executable file for windows
+1. Get your executable file for Windows

 2. Choose the best build for you from
-- master builds (full or essentials)
+- master builds (full or essential)
-- release builds (full or essentials) release essential is a good choice
+- release builds (full or essential)
+Release Essential is a good choice

-3. extract the downloaded file
+3. Extract the downloaded file

-4. add bin folder in extraxted folder to PATH environment variables
+4. Add bin folder in extracted folder to PATH environment variables

-5. type in your terminal ⇒ ffmpeg to check ffmpeg version
+5. Type in your terminal ⇒ ffmpeg to check ffmpeg version

 ![Screenshot 2023-08-22 093920.png](FFmpeg%20bca5d9db303e4b2cac2889839c3a0d78/Screenshot_2023-08-22_093920.png)